zoeharlowe/wsaa-project/README.md

 ## Features

-- Add new Irish–English word pairs
+### Browse & Add Words
-- View all stored words in a clean Bootstrap table
+- View all Irish–English word pairs stored in the database.
-- Inline editing for updates
+- Clean, searchable layout for quick reference.
-- Delete entries instantly
-- Live search bar
-- “Test Yourself” quiz mode (guess the English translation of a random Irish word)
-- Fully deployed on PythonAnywhere
+- Add or update words in Irish and English, as well as their synonyms.

+### Test Yourself
+- Randomly generated quiz questions.
+- Accepts multiple correct English translations.
+- Normalises user input (case, punctuation, spacing).
+- Saves every quiz attempt to the database for later analysis.

+### Stats Page
+- Displays total quiz attempts and number of correct answers.
+- Shows your most-missed words to guide revision.
+- Lists your 10 most recent attempts with timestamps.
+- Automatically shows a “No data yet” message for new users.
+- Powered by a dedicated `/stats_data` JSON API endpoint.

 ---

 ## Project Structure

 wsaa_project/
-- app.py               # Main Flask application
+- app.py
-- words.html           # CRUD interface
+- words.html
-- test.html            # Quiz page
+- test.html
+- stats.html
-- words.db             # SQLite database
+- words.db
-- createdb.py          # Database initialisation script
+- createdb.py
-- requirements.txt     # Python dependencies
+- requirements.txt
-- README.md            # Documentation
+- README.md

 ---